House GOP right flank wins votes on hot-button defense bill amendments

 “If [an amendment] passes with Republican votes, if it becomes part of the NDAA, we’re gonna pass it with 218.
 That is our goal,” Emmer said.

-With the House Rules Committee completing consideration of the NDAA, it is possible that the House completes consideration of the defense bill this week, even as some members on Wednesday had expected the amendments battle to stretch into next week.
+With the House Rules Committee completing consideration of the NDAA, it is possible that the House completes consideration of the defense bill this week, even though some members Wednesday had expected the amendments battle to stretch into next week.

 The version of the NDAA that passed out of the House Armed Services Committee already includes a few measures addressing culture war issues, with measures that ban drag shows and any training that promotes critical race theory.